sdias/win-10-virtual-desktop-enhancer/README.md

 Alternatively you can install AutoHotkey and run the "virtual-desktop-enhancer.ahk" script file.

 This application only works on Windows 10 x64.

+## Troubleshooting

+If the new keyboard shortcuts do not work and the tray icon doesn't update when changing desktops, install the optional patch (it might still not work, this has to do with the version of the runtimes that you have installed).

 ## Usage